jaydoshi94/product-portfolio/AI-Powered Business Contract Generator.md

-# ClauseCraft — AI-Powered Business Contract Builder
+# AI-Powered Business Contract Builder
 _Transforming the way businesses draft and sign contracts using AI._

 ---